thepoly/docs/Style Guide.md

 When using an ordinal (first, second, third, etc.) followed by “year,” always hyphenate.

 #### first year experience

+#### Fiscal Year
+Capitalized in reference to a specific year, e.g. *Fiscal Year 2019*.
+This can be abbreviated as *FY 19*, but a nonspecific reference is not capitalized: *fiscal year*.

 #### FIXX
 This acronym doesn’t actually stand for anything; it is officially short for facilities work request.
 Use *FIXX* to refer to the organization a student, club officer, or faculty member requests to repair facilities on campus.